hyperStroop/hyperStroop/Architecture.markdown

 token (int) is assigned to the user and a name will be determined by the user.
 Leaderboard data will be stored in JSON format.
 * Will need to retrieve all the relevant game data to sum up the user’s results from the Game Storage Model (Total time, ratio of correct from total, new calculated store, and notification if user scored in the top 10)
-* Will need to interact with the User Controller/Game View to swap views within the game screen.
+* Will need to interact with the Game Controller/Game View to swap views within the game screen.

 ### Tutorial View